 “With more diverse perspectives, we have more innovative solutions to offer,” said Laila Salguero, Peraton’s Chief Diversity, Equity & Inclusion (DE&I) Officer.
-“As customers continue to rely on Peraton to develop unique solutions that address their critical missions of consequence, we will increasingly need to tap into the diverse set of talents across our workforce.”
+“As customers continue to rely on Peraton to develop unique solutions that address their critical missions of consequence, we are increasingly tapping into the diverse set of talents across our workforce.”

 “We view DE&I as a mission critical element within the organization,” said Salguero.
 “We want to ensure that DE&I is part of our corporate footprint in the marketplace and helps us to capture and retain the best and brightest talent in the industry.”

-“I am being deliberate and focused, approaching every aspect in a purposeful way to ensure concrete outcomes and results,” she explained.
-“I’m encouraged by the support DE&I has received at all levels of the company.
-It’s clear to me that Stu Shea and the executive leadership team are fully committed to ensuring that each employee’s voice is heard at Peraton.
+“I am deliberate and focused, approaching every aspect in a purposeful way to ensure concrete outcomes and results,” she explained.
+“I’m encouraged by the support DE&I receives at all levels of the company.
+Stu Shea and the executive leadership team are fully committed to ensuring that each employee’s voice is heard at Peraton.
 It is a business imperative and a key to our collective success.”

-DE&I adds value within any organization and will ultimately strengthen Peraton’s ability to support its government customers.
-Peraton’s business outcomes, customer solutions, and community partnerships are strengthened by the unique backgrounds, perspectives, and experiences that employees bring to the company.
+DE&I strengthens Peraton’s ability to support its government customers.
+Peraton’s business outcomes, customer solutions, and community partnerships are enhanced by the unique backgrounds, perspectives, and experiences that employees bring to the company.

-“We want to be an influential voice in the community,” said Salguero.
-“Peraton will continue to recognize and promote the incredible value that is derived from our differences regardless of what those are – each employee brings unique differences and perspectives.”
+“We are an influential voice in the community,” said Salguero.
+“Peraton continues to recognize and promote the incredible value that is derived from our differences regardless of what those are – each employee brings unique differences and perspectives.”

-One early DE&I project involves partnering with Peraton’s talent acquisition team to expand Peraton’s recruiting engagement to create deeper relationships with associations like the National Society of Black Engineers and to have a presence at job fairs held for rural communities.
-Salguero is also supporting outside-the-box thinking for university recruiting events, looking at schools underrepresented in the national security industry and expanding existing relationships.
-These outreach initiatives will help create a more diverse pipeline and will reinforce the message to those communities that diversity is important to Peraton and its employees.
+DE&I partners across the organization’s functions to expand Peraton’s recruiting engagement and create deeper relationships through sponsorships and support of the Black Engineer of the Year Awards (BEYA), Dakota State University’s CybHER club, the Association of Women in Computing’s HackViolet hackathon, and other community events.
+Salguero also supports innovative thinking for university recruiting, looking at schools underrepresented in the national security industry and expanding existing relationships.
+These outreach initiatives help develop a more diverse pipeline and reinforce the message to those communities that diversity is important to Peraton and its employees.

-“We’re taking a look at everything we do and trying to shake it up, from the language used in job descriptions to the interview process to how leaders conduct performance reviews and evaluate employees,” added Salguero.
+“We regularly look at everything we do and try to shake it up, from the language used in job descriptions to the interview process to how leaders conduct performance reviews and evaluate employees,” added Salguero.